 The college expects all students to do their own schoolwork at all times.
-Any student found in violation of academic integrity is subject to instructional consequences as defined in the course syllabus or departmental handbook and may include any of the following: a grade of zero, course failure, or removal from a program.
-A faculty member may begin such action if a student is accused of violating the rules of academic integrity.
-Such violations may include, but are not limited to:
+Any student guilty of dishonesty in academic work is subject to instructional consequences as defined in the course syllabus or departmental handbook and may include any of the following: a grade of zero, course failure, or removal from the program.
+A faculty member may begin such action if a student is accused of "cheating on academic work."
+Cheating includes, but is not limited to:

-- Copying from another person's test paper or academic work; - Using, during a test, materials not authorized by the person giving the test; - Collaborating without authority with another person during an examination or in preparing academic work; - Knowingly using, buying, selling, stealing, transporting or soliciting, in whole or in part, the contents of a test prior to its being fully administered or without permission; - Substituting for another student or permitting another person to substitute for oneself to take a test or prepare other academic work; and - Stealing and deliberately using ideas or writings of others without giving written credit to them (plagiarism). - Bribing a person to obtain information regarding a test or other assignment.
+- 1. Copying from another person's test paper or academic work; - 2.
+Using, during a test, materials not authorized by the person giving the test; - 3.
+Collaborating with another person without permission during an examination or in preparing academic work; - 4.
+Knowingly using, buying, selling, stealing, transporting or soliciting, in whole or in part, the contents of a test prior to its being fully administered or without permission; - 5.
+Substituting for another student or permitting another person to substitute for oneself to take a test or prepare other academic work; - 6.
+Bribing a person to obtain information regarding a test or other assignment.